brycedrennan/imaginAIry/README.md

 **5.0.0**
 - feature: 🎉 inpainting support using new inpainting model from RunwayML.
 It works really well!
 By default, the inpainting model will automatically be used for any image-masking task
-- feature: 🎉 new default sampler makes image generation mor than twice as fast
+- feature: 🎉 new default sampler makes image generation more than twice as fast
 - feature: added `DPM++ 2S a` and `DPM++ 2M` samplers.
 - feature: improve progress image logging
 - fix: fix bug with `--show-work`. fixes #84